Avebury stands on the Marlborough Downs in east Wiltshire, about halfway between Marlborough and Calne.

 |

-As with rail travel, the plethora of bus companies can make route planning in Britain a real headache.
-The buses themselves are usually great value.
+As with rail travel, the plethora of bus companies can make route planning

 The BBC Wiltshire website has local bus information with links to bus companies, timetables and route maps.